efcs/contracts-abi/README.md

 enum descriptor_entry_kind_t : uint8_t {
   // unknown/reserved = 0x00, // Unknown or reserved type.

+  // default summary representation, containing source location, source text, and assertion kind (see below) summary = 0x01, // A summary descriptor, which contains the source location, source text, and assertion kind.

+  // builtins
+  // a pointer to a _SourceLoc
+  source_location_ptr = 0x11,
+  // A _SourceLoc inline structure.
-  builtin = 0x01,
+  source_location_inline = 0x12,
+  // A pointer to a null-terminated string source_text = 0x13,
+  // The kind of assertion, such as pre/post/contract_assert. assertion_kind = 0x14,

-  reserved = 0x01, // Reserved for future use.
+  // reserved = 0x21, // Reserved for future use.
-  reserved2 = 0x02, // Reserved for future use.
-  reserved3 = 0x03, // Reserved for future use.
+  // reserved = 0x22, // Reserved for future use.
-  ...
-  reserved15 = 0x0F, // Reserved for future use.
+  // reserved = 0x2F, // Reserved for future use.

-  extended_descriptor = 0x1

-  vendor_extension = 0x100, // Vendor-specific extension, which may be used to identify the data.

-  extended = 0x04, // Builtin type, such as `std::source_location`, `std::assertion_kind`, etc.
-  vendor_specific = 0x02, // Vendor-specific type, which may be used to identify the data.

-  // Values < 32 describe both the type and purpose of the data. source_location = 0x01, // std::source_location
-  source_text = 0x02, // const char*

-  // 32 <= Values < 64 are reserved for standard data types.
-  // the purpose of the data type ntbs = 0x20, // std::assertion_kind

-  // Values > 200 are reserved for vendor-specific data.
-  // The vendor ID must also be specified in the descriptor entry.
+  extended = 0x30, // Extended descriptor entry, of type `extended_descriptor_entry_t`

+  vendor = 0x40, // Vendor-specific descriptor, of type `vendor_extended_descriptor_entry_t`
 };

-struct descriptor_entry_base_t {
+struct base_descriptor_entry_t {
     // The type of the data.
     // This is a vendor-specific type, which can be used to identify the data. descriptor_entry_kind_t descripton_type;